William Fincke: Early years

 Fincke was born in New York City in 1878.
 His father, William Mann Fincke, was a businessman.
 His step-brother was Lincoln Ellsworth.
 Fincke attended preparatory school at The Hill School in Pottstown, Pennsylvania.
 He graduated from The Hill School in 1897.

-Finkce enrolled at Yale University, where he played football in 1899 and 1900.
+Fincke enrolled at Yale University, where he played football in 1899 and 1900.
 He was also a member of Yale's track team for three years and the captain of the track team during his senior year.
 In 1900, he was selected as a consensus All-American while playing at the quarterback position for the undefeated Yale Bulldogs football team.
-Finkce was a member of the Fraternity of Delta Psi fraternity (St. Anthony Hall) while attending Yale.
+Fincke was a member of the Fraternity of Delta Psi fraternity (St. Anthony Hall) while attending Yale.
 He was also a class deacon and the chairman of the Class Supper Committee.
 He graduated from Yale's Sheffield Scientific School in 1901 with a Ph.B. degree.